trytryhard/TransfermarktParser/README.md

 ## Current features
 - Analyse squad for move of their Market Values;
-- Next features can be suggested in the issue tab of repository for future releases.
+- Next features can be suggested in the issue tab of repository.

 # Stack
 Scrape: selenium